 In 2006, Cristina began creating and developing her own work.
 She created and performed Una Vita All’Istante (based on the poetry of Wislava Szymborska) at Piccolo Eliseo Theatre in Rome.
 In 2009, she directed and performed in the Italian premiere of My Name is Rachel Corrie, also in Rome.

 In 2013, Cristina studied at NYU’s Tisch School of the Arts in their film program’s Sight & Sound Course.
 She was assistant director on Bette Gordon’s film, The Drowing.
 And on House of Cards, season 6, she shadowed the director Alik Sakharov.
 And for City On a Hill, season 2, she shadowed the director Hagar Ben Hasher.
 In 2016, she directed her debut short film So Be It, which won Best Short Film at RIFF, Rome Independent Film Festival.
 In 2019, she wrote and directed her short, 500 Calories ( Official Selection Festival di Roma, Alice nella Città) which won many awards around the world.
 In 2022 she directed her short Consider The Lilies.
 And she is now developing her first feature film, Rose is a Rose.
-And just finished her full-length screenplay for 500 Calories.